arjunmehta/node-georedis/README.md

 Initialize the module with a redis client.

 #### Options
-- `zset` **String**: By default, the module will create and use a zset called `geo:locations` as a set to store locations.
+- `zset` **String**: Default `geo:locations`.
 Set this option to specify a zset name to use to store location values.
-- `cache` **Boolean**: By default, the module will cache queries to increase the speed of future queries that are similar.
-This can end up taking a bit of memory, and might not be necessary if you don't need to repeat queries.
+- `cache` **Boolean**: Default `false`.
+The module can cache queries to increase the speed of future queries that are similar.
+However, this can end up taking a bit of memory, and might not be necessary if you don't need to repeat queries.

 ```javascript
 var proximity = require('geo-proximity').initialize(client, {